Data-Visualization-Intro/4-D3-scatterplot/readme.md

 Let's create another chart that's a little more complex.

-There are endless questions we could ask our weather dataset — many of them ask about the relationship between different metrics.
+There are many questions we could ask our weather dataset about the relationship between different metrics.
 Let's investigate these two metrics:

-- dew point is the highest temperature (°F) at which dew droplets form
+- dew point - the highest temperature (°F) at which dew droplets form
-- humidity is the amount of water vapor in the air
+- humidity - the amount of water vapor in the air

-I expect them to be correlated — high humidity should cause a higher dew point temperature.
+We expect them to be correlated — high humidity should cause a higher dew point temperature.

+Here is the [chart](https://dataviz-exercises.netlify.app/dew-point/index.html) we are going to build.

 ## Deciding the Chart Type